BUZZKILL1549/tui_player/README.md

 A simple TUI music player made in rust with VIM bindings.

 # NOTE
-Currently, I have my own music folder location.
+Currently, the default music path is set to my own.
 Before running the app, you probably want to change that.